astrotuna201/ntf/README.md

 # NetlibTF

 ## Overview
-This project extracts some key Netlib IP that I have reworked and enhanced specifically to meet the design goals of the Google Swift 4 TensorFlow project as I understand them.
+NetlibTF is key Netlib IP that has been reworked and enhanced specifically to meet the design goals of the Google Swift 4 TensorFlow project (as I understand them).

+The design currently addresses:
+* Tensor representation
+* Device abstraction
+* Asynchronous execution

 The code is in early stages and needs signficant testing along with performance and usuability refinement.